VegaDeftwing/OpGuidesHugoSrc/content/posts/quantized.md

 This then acts as a feedback loop, since the lack of young blood deters other kids from particpating too.
 The entire point of radio is to be social, both on the air and at in person meetups making radios, doing fox hunts, etc. - but if everyone else there is multiple generations from you, you're just not going to have much in common, so it takes all the fun out of it.
 No fun ⇒ No kids ⇒ No kids talking about it to other kids.

 So, let's view this through this quantization lens.
 Here, the steps are really obvious: generations.
 From Boomers to Zoomers.
-The big problem is that the distribution of ages in the hobby is so horribly uneven that instead of being *roughly* a bell curve that corresponds to age<a class="ptr">(1)</a>, the distribution *feels* (again, I can't find good data) more like this:
+The big problem is that the distribution of ages in the hobby is so horribly uneven that instead of being *roughly* a bell curve that corresponds to age<footnote>Yes, I know this is wrong too.
+Like, in most non-athletic hobbies you <i>should</i> expect more old than young as people get into something and stay in it life long.</footnote>, the distribution *feels* (again, I can't find good data) more like this:

 <img class="center" src="/nonfree/blog/quantized/hamgrid.svg" alt="hamgrid" style="zoom:30%;" />